jivkotest/solitaireGameInit/README.md

 shuffled cards in the stock
 (a pile of cards, face down, which are left over
 after setting up the rest of the game).
+Once the grid is filled in, an array of the placed cards values is logged in the console.

 In your markup you have to provide a button which will pull a new card from the stock
 to be placed on the choosen card placeholder.